Home

 • Bake for 1 1/4 hours basting your ham with pan juices every 20 minutes

-• Using a thermometer, check the internal temperature of the ham and remove it from the oven when the internal temperature reaches 140 degrees F
+• Using a meat thermometer, check the internal temperature of the ham and remove it from the oven when the internal temperature reaches 140 degrees F

 • Slice the ham and place slices on a serving platter and spoon the pan juice over the slices ham